thinktandem/thinktandem.io/src/content/articles/handling-dynamic-routes-in-drupal-8.md

 }
 ```

 As you can see, this route is defined by either the variable blackbaud_sky_api_redirect_uri or the constant BLACKBAUD_SKY_API_REDIRECT_URI as a default.
 It then went to the page callback blackbaud_sky_api_redirect_uri_callback that did whatever magic I needed.
-I also through the logic in another file because clean code = happy code.
+I also threw the logic in another file because clean code = happy code.

 Here is the callback function in the Drupal 7 module: